upstreamFoam: an OpenFOAM-based solver for heterogeneous porous media at different scales

 \section{Mathematical Model}

+The Eulerian multi-fluid model considered in this work is given by volume averaged Navier-Stokes equations as presented by \cite{weller2002derivation} and \cite{rusche2003computational}.
+Since the main purpose of this work is to develop an application in OpenFOAM for multiphase flows in porous media to be used on oil and gas industry simulations, an additional Darcy term is used to account the porous media effects.
+Therefore, the mathematical formulation is presented with a particular emphasis on incorporating treatment for porous media.

-The mathematical model for flows in porous media is given by volume averaged equations, where each volume contains both solid and void space.
+The mathematical model considers that each volume contains both solid and void space.
 The void space, in turn, can contain multiple fluids.
 In the next subsections, porous media definitions and conservation principles that describe flows in porous media are presented.